microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_securitycenter/_index.md

     --target-workspace '/subscriptions/<Your subscription ID>/resourceGroups/<Name of the Azure resource group>/providers/Microsoft.OperationalInsights/workspaces/<Name of the Log Analytics Workspace>'
   ```

-* Select the Azure Security Center tier.
-The Free tier is enabled on all your Azure subscriptions by default and will provide continuous security assessment and actionable security recommendations.
-In this guide, you will use the Standard tier for Virtual Machines that extends these capabilities providing unified security management and threat protection across your hybrid cloud workloads.
-To enable the Standard tier of Azure Security Center for VMs run the command below:
+* Azure Security Center is enabled on all your Azure subscriptions by default and will provide continuous security assessment and actionable security recommendations.
+In this guide, you will use Azure Defender for Virtual Machines that extends these capabilities providing unified security management and threat protection across your hybrid cloud workloads.
+To enable Azure Defender for VMs run the command below:

     ```shell
-    az security pricing create -n VirtualMachines --tier 'standard'
+    az security pricing create -n default --tier 'standard'
     ```

 * Now you need to assign the default Security Center policy initiative.
 ASC makes its security recommendations based on policies.
 There is an specific initiative that groups Security Center policies with the definition ID '1f3afdf9-d0c9-4c3d-847f-89da613e70a8'.
 The command below will assign the ASC initiative to your subscription: